 Send that to them in an email along with any updates to the Project Scope you've made attached.

 Now you can begin cost negotiations (if any).
-Hopefully they request minimal changes and are happy with the estimate and you can move onto collecting your deposit, the signed contract and opening up your design app to get started!
+Hopefully, they request minimal changes and are happy with the estimate and you can move on to collecting your deposit, the signed contract and opening up your design app to get started!

-There are so many things that can go wrong and suck up your time unexpectedly during a project and there also many things that will pleasantly take way less time than you anticipated, but with some foresight, communication and planning you can strike a good balance that keeps everyone happy and the projects flowing!
+There are so many things that can go wrong and suck up your time unexpectedly during a project and there are also many things that will pleasantly take way less time than you anticipated, but with some foresight, communication and planning you can strike a good balance that keeps everyone happy and the projects flowing!